 Instructions

-- Turn the cookie dough out onto a work surface and knead until it just comes together.
-Divide the dough in half and press each half into a disk.
-Roll out each disk between 2 sheets of wax paper or parchment to about ¼ inch thick.
+- Roll out each disk between 2 sheets of wax parchment paper to about ¼ inch thick.
 Slide the wax paper–covered disks onto a baking sheet and freeze for at least 1 hour, until very firm.

-- Preheat the oven to 350° and line 2 large baking sheets with parchment paper.
-Working with one piece of cookie dough at a time, peel off the top sheet of wax paper.
+- Working with one piece of cookie dough at a time, peel off the top sheet of wax paper.
 Using a 1 ½-inch round cookie cutter, stamp out the cookies as close together as possible.
-Arrange the cookies 1 inch apart on the prepared baking sheets.

 Notes